crate/cratedb-guide/docs/admin/clustering/logical-replication-setup.md

 ## Setting up a publication

 :::{NOTE}
-All SQL statements in this section are executed on `cluster-publishing`.
+The following SQL statements are executed on `cluster-publishing`.
 :::

 Before setting up the replication, we create a simple table that is going to be